 Electron Affinity

-❒ A neutral atom can accept an electron to form negative ion.
+– A neutral atom can accept an electron to form a negative ion.
 In this process, in general, energy is released.

-❒ Electron affinity (EA) of an element: is the amount of energy released when an electron is added to a gaseous atom to form an anion.
+– The electron affinity (EA) of an element is the amount of energy released when an electron is added to a gaseous atom to form an anion.

 Trends in Electron Affinities

-❒ The factors that determine the magnitude and sign of electron affinities are similar to those used to explain ionisation energies of elements.
-In fact, the electron affinity of a neutral atom may be thought of simply as equivalent to the ionisation energy of the singly charged negative ion of the atom.
+– In fact, the electron affinity of a neutral atom may be thought of simply as equivalent to the ionization energy of the singly charged negative ion of the atom.

 (a) Increase across a Period